sakaal/service_infra_ansible/README.md

       and added a remote repository to follow before you can transfer managed nodes to the main inventory.

+1. If any of the repositories may have changed since you checked them out, get the latest version:

+        git pull --rebase

 1. Open the sensitive data volume:

         sudo open_sensitive_data